 Deer are much more active during the fall months.
 They might dart out of the woods or other areas to cross the roadway.
 You have probably seen what deer can do to cars, so think about what the devastation would be if a deer hit a person on a motorcycle.
 Staying alert is one of the best things that you can do to avoid these accidents.

 Other drivers are a hazard for motorcyclists throughout the year.
-In accidents that involve the motorcyclist and another vehicle, around two-thirds of them are the result of the non-motorcyclist not respecting the right of way that was rightfully the motorcycle’s.
+Around two-thirds of motorcycle accidents are the result of the non-motorcyclist not respecting the right of way that was rightfully the motorcycle’s.
 People on motorcycles are much more likely to be injured or die in an accident than people who are in other vehicles.
 This is particularly troubling because the rate of motorcycle crashes is increasing while the rate of other motor vehicle crashes has been on the decline.

 Motorcyclists should be prepared to seek medical care if they are involved in a crash.
 When another driver is at fault, a civil claim for compensation might help them to recover some of the expenses that they incur due to the crash.